 Active

-The goal of this project is to develop and test a hybrid device capable of offering the power system various flexibility services, especially in isolated systems such as the Canary Islands.
-The device includes a statcom, a lithium-ion battery and ultracapacitators, under optimal coordination and management by an advanced control system.
+In this project, a hybrid device has been developed and tested, capable of providing different flexibility services to the electricity system, especially in isolated systems such as the one in the Canary Islands.
+The device integrates a statcom, a lithium-ion battery and supercapacitors, optimally coordinated and managed by an advanced control system.

 Define the technical and functional requirements.